 There’s also a sense of community between the businesses and tattoo shops that I’m not sure you would find in every UK city or town.
 “We all get along great,” says Charles.
 “We help each other out when we can.”

-Down at the other end of Berwick Street, past the fragrant food stalls and sparkling fabric shops, sits Gypsy Stables Tattoo.
+Down at the other end of Berwick buy cheap viagra in the uk Street, past the fragrant food stalls and sparkling fabric shops, sits Gypsy Stables Tattoo.
 You guessed it: behind a dark black door, down a narrow staircase, in a gorgeously dingy Soho basement.

 Owner Bruno Jardim moved to London nine years ago and has been working in Soho for six.
 For him, Soho was an easy choice when it came to deciding where to open the shop.
 “Nothing is classed as weird in Soho,” he tells me.
 “There’s always a general air of acceptance.”